Choose a color combination to give the most comfortable contrast.

 The Ohio Public Library Information Network (OPLIN) prohibits commercial use of any type or kind of its systems and OPLIN-provided Internet connections.

 The library has a policy of open access.
 Frequent computer users must have an updated library card.
-A frequent user is defined as one who uses any computer more than once a month.
-Juveniles under age 18 without library cards may apply for a registered computer user card.
-A computer user card provides computer access to those without library cards.
+A frequent user is defined as one who uses a computer more than once a month.
+Juveniles under age 18 without library cards may apply for a Digital Access Library card.
+A digital access card provides computer access and access to online library resources.

 Visitor cards will be issued with valid photo identification to non-Ohio residents and other infrequent users without library cards.
 Minors without photo identification will be issued visitor cards at the discretion of library staff.
 Usage is not restricted by age (supervision is a parent’s responsibility), is not prioritized by information need (everyone’s information need is important), and is not restricted by residency.